mattermost/docs/source/onboard/migrate-from-slack.rst

 3. Download file attachments and email addresses
 ------------------------------------------------

-When you download your Slack export zip file, few pieces of data will be missing from the zip file:
+When you download your Slack export zip file, some data will be missing from the zip file:
-- Emails of users
+- User emails
 - Uploaded attachment contents

 We need to create a Slack app in order to gather these contents.
 Follow these steps to create a Slack app: